Gautami60/Gautami60/README.md

 👩‍💻 Computer Science undergrad | 🎓 Data Science student | 🌱 Beginner in AI + Code

 ## About Me
-- First-year student exploring the world of computer science
+- Student exploring the world of computer science
 - Currently learning the basics of Python, Git, and AI tools
 - Interested in Data Science, Machine Learning, and Open Source
 - I enjoy public speaking and leadership roles outside of coding